Catshead Sprite, Pseudagrion (B) coeleste, Broodruggesie

 - Eyes greenish with a sky-blue body with black markings.

-- Face is greenish blue.
+- Face green or blue, sometimes yellowish.
 Back of head is black with large pale bluish green postocular spots.

 - Black band on top of the head reach the bases of the antenna.